⎯⎯⎯⎯⎯⎯⎯⎯

 While these are important elements of a digitally‑savvy business strategy, they miss the single biggest value creation lever: becoming a lean and agile “Digital and Data‑driven Enterprise” that uses data to continually optimise decision‑making and processes for efficiency and speed.

-Instead, it manifests in dramatic cost overruns, delays and re‑scoping exercises that mask ongoing redefinitions of success, leading to technology becoming outdated or redundant by the time it is deployed.
+Program failure is still extremely common and is rarely as explicit as a program being abandoned.
+Instead, it manifests in cost overruns, delays and re scoping exercises that mask ongoing redefinitions of success, leading to technology becoming outdated or redundant by the time it is deployed.

-Modularised program design and delivery accountability are critical to mitigating risks and maintaining a high‑velocity deployment pipeline that delivers incremental early value.
+Modularised program design and delivery accountability are critical to mitigating risks and maintaining a high velocity deployment pipeline that delivers incremental early value.

-Done the right way, modularisation allows companies to reinstate single‑point accountability and ownership of business lines for delivery of individual program components associated with specific value outcomes – accountability that is often lost when implementation is delegated to monolithic technology divisions.
+Done the right way, modularisation allows companies to reinstate single point accountability and ownership of business lines for delivery of individual program components associated with specific value outcomes – accountability that is often lost when implementation is delegated to monolithic technology divisions.

 Data collection is a cheap commodity for many organisations today, to the point where they are overwhelmed by the volume and lack of quality and consistency.
 Clear use cases that drive tangible business value and realistic roadmaps of how to get there often do not exist.
 This results in time and money wasted and escalating scepticism about the potential benefits of investing in data.